pgp-pasteur-fr/MetaGenSense/README.md

          ANALYSE_FOLDER = 'analyse'

-     Folder use to export big data by MetaGensense (>2Gb)':
+     Folder use to export big data by MetaGenSense (>2Gb)':

          WK_EXPORT_DIR = '/opt/MGS/outputs'

    d.
 Initialize the database

      First you must have an database engine instaledl on your machine, Set the database engine (PostgreSQL, MySQL, etc..) in your settings files; `MetaGenSense/settings.py` at `DATABASES` [DATABASES](https://docs.djangoproject.com/en/1.8/ref/settings/#databases)